 Free shipping on orders over $150.

 Sustainability is a word often used loosely when describing processes or products.
 Everything we create or consume has an impact on the planet, no matter how good the materials or manufacturing process.
-Our job is to better understand those impacts and make the best decisions possible to help mitigate them.
-In order to do that we have to examine the entire product life cycle from extraction of raw materials, to manufacturing, to product use and on to what happens at the end of product life.
+Our job is to better understand those impacts and make the best possible decisions to help mitigate them.
+In order to do that, we have to examine the entire product life cycle, from extraction of raw materials to manufacturing to product use and to what happens at the end of product life?
 The impact at each step of the product lifecycle is important and we constantly strive to identify where the greatest impacts exist and how to reduce our footprint.

 In addition to being rigorous about the performance of the materials used in our products, we are just as committed about the materials we do not want to see in our products.
 Our Restricted Substance List (RSL) and Packaging Restricted Substance List (PRSL) are based on the most stringent global legislation.
-In addition, we've voluntarily included substances that may not yet be legislated but have been identified as hazardous.
+Additionally, we've voluntarily included substances that may not yet be legislated but have been identified as hazardous.
 Through our participation in the WFSGI Corporate Responsibility committee, we are collaborating with our peers to drive creation of a standardized RSL for the bike industry.

-The bluesign system is a holistic approach to eliminating harmful substances at the front end of the textile manufacturing process, ensuring that all inputs for textile creation are as sustainable as possible while meeting environmental and safety requirements worldwide.
-A bluesign certified factory represents the highest standard in textile production which is why Specialized aligns itself with bluesign certified factories whenever possible.
+The bluesign® system is a holistic approach to eliminating harmful substances at the front-end of the textile manufacturing process, ensuring that all inputs for textile creation are as sustainable as possible while also meeting environmental and safety requirements worldwide.
+A bluesign-certified factory represents the highest standard in textile production, which is why Specialized aligns itself with bluesign-certified factories whenever possible.